Noah-Budz/django_chatbot/README.md

 python manage.py createsuperuser

+8. Add your API key

+Create a config.json file and add your openAI api key

-8. Start the development server:
+9. Start the development server:

 python manage.py runserver

-9. Open your web browser and visit `http://localhost:8000` to access the chatbot application.
+10. Open your web browser and visit `http://localhost:8000` to access the chatbot application.

 ## Usage